olegfedak/decap-cms-alter/README.md

 3. Minor visual design updates to interface elements.

 ## Just try it
-For the testing include the link into your `admin/index.html` instead of the official:
+For the testing include the link `https://olegfedak.github.io/decap-cms-alter/decap-cms.js` into your `admin/index.html` instead of the official one:

 ```html
 <!DOCTYPE html>